solvialab/infragate-landing/docs/features.md

 - **BYON scope behavior** - `Existing Compartment OCIe` alone reuses only the compartment.
 Infragate does not auto-discover existing VCN/subnet objects inside that compartment; leave VCN/subnet blank only when you want Infragate to create a fresh network stack there.
 - **Advanced override guardrails** - Advanced OCIe fields validate resource-type prefixes and provide OCI-backed autocomplete for compartments, VCNs, and subnets to reduce typo/copy-paste errors before deploy.
 - **Shared compartment pattern** — for multiple clusters in one compartment, use a dedicated BYO compartment OCIe in Advanced for every cluster in that shared domain; avoid reusing an auto-created per-cluster compartment as a shared target.
-- **CIeR pool management** — admins pre-populate a pool of /24 ranges; each cluster allocates one on deploy and releases it on destroy
+- **CIDR pool management** — admins pre-populate a pool of /24 ranges; each cluster allocates one on deploy and releases it on destroy
 - **Multi-pool support** — configure 1–N node pools per cluster, each with independent node count, OCPU, RAM, and storage sizing
 - **Shape sync from OCI** - Admin Configuration includes **Sync from OCI** for VM shapes, pulling OKE-compatible shapes for the current region/tenancy and merging them into `allowed_shapes` while preserving existing labels/toggles
 - **Sync fallback behavior** - if OCI shape sync is unavailable (credentials/policy/network), existing `allowed_shapes` remain unchanged and admins can continue with manual shape curation from `oci ce node-pool-options get --node-pool-option-id all`